dimagi/abdm-python-integrator/README.md

         # A custom model can be specified as 'app_label.Model'
         'USER_MODEL': 'auth.User',

+        # Required setting.
+Default value points to `HRPIntegration` interface.
+        # Class responsible for implementing methods that talks with HRP.
+For e.g. to fetch health data.
+        # Must implement interface 'HRPIntegration' as defined in 'integrations.py'.
+Refer Interface docstring for details.
+        'HRP_INTEGRATION_CLASS': None,

         # OPTIONAL setting.
 Default value is None.
-        # Class responsible for checking if ABHA is already registered onto HRP system while creating new ABHA ID.
-        # Implement interface 'HRPAbhaRegisteredCheck' as defined in 'integrations.py'
-        # If this check is not needed, skip this setting or set the value to None.
-        'HRP_ABHA_REGISTERED_CHECK_CLASS': None,

-        # OPTIONAL setting.
-Default value is None.
-        # Configrable setting that points to the Celery App Instance.
+        # Configurable setting that points to the Celery App Instance.
         # If None, it uses the default celery app configured in Project.
         'CELERY_APP': None,